omegaml/omegaml/docs/source/admin/configuration.rst

 admin UI (:code:`constance` parameters)
 ++++++++

-  Some parameters are exposed in the omegaml Admin interface.
+  Some parameters are exposed in the omega|ml Admin interface.

 in-code update
 ++++++++++++++

-  If you integrate omegaml into your application, the :code:`omegaml.defaults.update_from_obj` provides a direct way to update the defaults from any object.
+  If you integrate omega|ml into your application, the :code:`omegaml.defaults.update_from_obj` provides a direct way to update the defaults from any object.
 The object needs to support :code:`getattr` on the corresponding defaults parameter.